cristinang/cristinang/README.md

 - 👋 Hi, I’m @cristinang
-- 👀 I’m intereste COLABORAR EN ALGUN PROYECTO...
+- 👀 I’m intereste Collaborate on a project...
 - 🌱 I’m currently learning  FRONTEND
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me : POR CORREO ELECTRONICO --> CRISTINANG20@GMAIL.COM
+- 📫 How to reach me : By email --> CRISTINANG20@GMAIL.COM
 -

 <!---